KailashSudhakar/profile_page/README.md

 # A Simple Profile Page
-A simple todo app built with Bootstrap, Angular JS and SCSS.
+A simple profile page built with Bootstrap, Angular JS and SCSS.